01

 FREQUENTLY ASKED QUESTIONS

-Can a dog owner defend themselves against a dog bite claim in Georgia?
+Can a dog owner use defenses in a dog bite case?

-Yes, a dog owner may argue that the victim was trespassing, provoked the dog, or was negligent, which contributed to the incident.
-If the victim is found more than 50% at fault, they may be barred from recovering damages
+A dog owner may argue that the victim was trespassing, provoked the dog, or was negligent, which contributed to the incident.
+Under Georgia’s modified comparative negligence rule, if the victim is found more than 50% at fault for the dog bite incident, they may be completely barred from recovering any damages.
+Common defenses include claims that the victim entered the property without permission, teased or antagonized the dog, or failed to exercise reasonable caution around the animal.

-Georgia’s application of the “One-Bite Rule” is modified.
+Georgia’s application of the “One-Bite Rule” is modified to protect victims.
 A dog owner can be held liable if their dog was not on a leash or under proper control as required by local laws, regardless of whether the dog has previously bitten someone.
-This approach makes it easier to establish liability if the owner violated local leash laws or failed to control their dog
+This approach makes it easier to establish liability if the owner violated local leash laws or failed to control their dog.
+Unlike traditional “One-Bite Rule” states where owners only face liability after the first incident, Georgia law recognizes that failure to properly restrain or control a dog demonstrates negligence, even without a prior bite history.

 What should I expect from a consultation with a truck accident lawyer?